 Despite the app being informative and well-structured, Skydrop’s app is a bit buggy and freezes quite often.

-What we’ve noticed is that whenever the sprinkler controller starts a watering cycle, the stats become irrelevant and it takes time for it to get back on form.
+We’ve noticed that whenever the sprinkler controller starts a watering cycle, the stats become irrelevant, and it takes time for it to get back on form.